Djradek2/vicky2factoryAdvisor/README.md

 # vicky2factoryAdvisor
 Neural network for Victoria 2 that tries to predict which factories will and won't be profitable in your country.
 Training was quite limited.
 You have to put in your Vicky save folder.
-Supports only vanilla factories.
+Only supports vanilla factories.
 If you don't want to deal with the packages you can download the executable version.
 <br><br>
 Downloads: <br>
 Weights - https://drive.google.com/file/d/1USOtvtMhgKehkzLyskM3kiVYS85MrUBl/view <br>